Amy Lang (center) presenting on the topic of child sexuality.

 Though she had a master’s in adult learning and several years’ experience counseling others on reproductive health, Amy Lang was stumped when her 4-year-old said to her, “it feels good to touch my penis,” right before he jumped in the bath.

 “I didn’t have a clue about how to talk about these topics,” Lang said.
-And as Lang discovered neither did many parents or early childhood educators.
-So, she became an expert on child sexuality and helped parents and adults who work with children learn about childhood sexuality and how to talk to kids about the facts of life through her company, Birds & Bees & Kids.
+And as Lang discovered, neither did many parents or early childhood educators.
+So, she became an expert on child sexuality, founded her company, Birds & Bees & Kids, and helped parents and adults who work with children learn about childhood sexuality and how to talk to kids about the "facts of life."

-Lang will be a presenter at the Friday and Saturday NMAEYC Pre-Conference and Conference.
+Lang comes to New Mexico to share her insights with educators.
+She will be presenting at the Friday and Saturday NMAEYC Pre-Conference and Conference.

 “Child sexuality is an uncomfortable topic to talk about,” Lang said, “and there are a lot of social and cultural taboos surrounding the topic, but taking the time to talk to children about their developing bodies and safety is more important than the uneasiness one might feel.
 I try make this uncomfortable topic as engaging and fun as possible.”